 What are the fundamental driving forces at the heart of children’s ministry that should guide and hold it true to what we should be saying and doing?

-What are essential beliefs that set the direction of children’s ministry, keep it on track, and make it easy to prepare and plan activities and events?
+What are the essential beliefs that set the direction of children’s ministry, keep it on track, and make it easy to prepare and plan activities and events?

 Our beliefs underpin children’s ministry.
 They’re the foundation of what we do, why we do it, and how we do it.
 So it’s crucial for us to clearly define and articulate them.